ipavliuk/distributed-systems-course-2022/ReplicatedLog-Iteration2/README.md

 ## Setup
 1. Clone the repository: `git clone https://github.com/ipavliuk/distributed-systems-course-2022.git`
 2. Navigate to the project root directory: `cd ReplicatedLog-Iteration2\Docker`
-4. Setup append log message timeouts on each secondaries in docker-compose.yaml file in secondary1:environment:AppendMessageResponseTimeOut or secondary2:environment:AppendMessageResponseTimeOut
+4. Setup append log message timeouts on each secondaries in docker-compose.yaml file in `secondary1:environment:AppendMessageResponseTimeOut` and `secondary2:environment:AppendMessageResponseTimeOut`
 3. Build the Docker images using Docker Compose: `docker-compose build`

 ## Running the application